Philippine National Police’s Special Action Force

 On March 15, 2005, the SAF raided the Metro Manila Rehabilitation Center in Camp Bagong Diwa after inmates from the Abu Sayyaf Group (ASG) captured the compound and took hostages [source].
 One operator, Police Officer 1 (PO1) Abel Arreola, was killed in the raid [source] while 22 hostile inmates were killed [source].

-In January 2015, the SAF was deployed to Mamasapano, Maguindanao in order to take down Zulkifli Abdhir, a Malaysian terrorist who was known to be hiding in the region with links to the ASG, Jemaah Islamiya, the Kumpulan Mujahidin Malaysia (KMM) and the Khalifa Islamiyah Mindanao (KIM) [source] [source].
+In January 2015, the SAF was deployed to Mamasapano, Maguindanao to take down Zulkifli Abdhir, a Malaysian terrorist who was known to be hiding in the region with links to the ASG, Jemaah Islamiya, the Kumpulan Mujahidin Malaysia (KMM) and the Khalifa Islamiyah Mindanao (KIM) [source] [source].
 Although Zulkifli was killed in the operation, 44 SAF operators were killed [source] with 14 wounded and one survivor [source] [source].

 Philippine National Police's Special Action Force